 Depending on the type of student loans you have, the interest may keep accruing on your student loans, even while you’re enjoying your last respite from financial reality.

 “It’s important to know that interest continues to accrue on all unsubsidized loans, so your balance will be higher when you begin repayment than when you stopped going to school,” said Fleischman.

-If you have a large balance and a high interest rate, an additional six months of interest could mean paying several hundred dollars more than you originally planned.
+If you have a large balance and a high-interest rate, an additional six months of interest could mean paying several hundred dollars more than you originally planned.

-Another important thing to note is that if you consolidate your student loans through a Direct Consolidation Loan, your grace period may be cut short.
+Another important thing to note is that if you consolidate your student loans through a direct consolidation loan, your grace period may be cut short.
 Consolidation can seem like a great solution for borrowers with multiple student loans, but it can also mean losing some perks.

-Fleischman noted, “You lose any remaining grace period if you consolidate your loans.
-Therefore, if you’re going to consolidate your federal student loans, it’s best to do so once your grace period expires.”
+“You lose any remaining grace period if you consolidate your loans,” said Fleischman.
+“Therefore, if you’re going to consolidate your federal student loans, it’s best to do so once your grace period expires.”

-Though many private student loans don’t offer any kind of grace period, some lenders — such as SoFi — will honor your existing grace period if you refinance with them.
+Although many private student loans don’t offer any kind of grace period, some lenders — such as SoFi — will honor your existing grace period if you refinance with them.
 So if you’re looking to merge your loan balances and get a better interest rate, refinancing could be a good option.

 “Borrowers should contact their loan servicers to find out when their grace period ends, and they should understand their repayment before that first bill arrives,” said Minsky.

 Your loan servicer should notify you of when your repayment will start, but you don’t want to be surprised when you get your first bill.
 You also don’t want to miss any payments, which could potentially lead to delinquency or default if you’re not careful.

 It’s also really important to stay in touch with your loan servicer and make sure your account information is up to date, such as your phone number and email.